 - Raise awareness about the local marine environment through outreach to local schools, community-based organizations, elected officials, and the general public, in partnership with the Brooklyn Bridge Park Conservancy, the One°15 Brooklyn Marina, and local community-based organizations.

 - Collect oyster shells from local restaurants to build new oyster reefs.

-- Students in the Aquaculture Program at the New York Harbor School, a public high school on Governors Island, will spawn and grow oysters in the lab, build the reef, and monitor its growth.
+- Students in the Aquaculture Program at the Urban Assembly New York Harbor School, a public high school on Governors Island, will spawn and grow oysters in the lab.

 About Billion Oyster Project

 Billion Oyster Project seeks to restore oyster reefs to New York Harbor through public education initiatives.
-By 2035, the goal is to have one billion live oysters that are distributed around 100 acres of reefs, making the Harbor once again the most productive waterbody in the North Atlantic and reclaiming its title as the oyster capital of the world.
+By 2035, the goal is to have one billion live oysters that are distributed around 100 acres of reefs, making the Harbor once again a productive water body and reclaiming its title as the Big Oyster.